 Several Illinois fire departments are not compliant with legislation which requires departments to report all of their incidents to the National Fire Incident Reporting System.
 Below is a document that lists departments that are currently not in compliance with legislation.
 Several emails and certified letters were sent to these departments reminding them of their obligation and non-compliance.
 Departments listed are asked to contact the Illinois NFIRS Program Manager immediately regarding their non-compliance at the following email address: SFM.Nfirshelp@Illinois.gov

-List of non-compliant departments in the 2013 calendar year:
+List of non-compliant departments in past years:

 2013 Non-Compliant Departments Posting [PDF, 105Kb]